-Since early 2003 we have focused additional efforts on developing a direct sales channel to augment our OEM channels to market.
-The development of this channel is continuing in 2004.
-We expect the above factors to continue having a positive impact on sales throughout 2004.
+We expect the above factors to continue to have a positive impact on sales throughout 2004.
 However, our sales growth can be impacted by many factors including, the market adoption rate for new technology in the power quality equipment market, product performance, competition, and general economic conditions, which impact the market for capital equipment.

 Our 2004 product development efforts continue to be focused on two areas, the paralleling of our 1200 kVA UPS product to provide up to a 3600 kVA UPS solution, and a battery-free extended runtime product.
-These products can open up new market opportunities for us.
-We expect to ship a paralleled 1200 kVA system by the second half of 2004 and ship an alpha unit of our extended runtime product by year end.
+We believe these products can open up new market opportunities for us.
+We expect to ship alpha units of our extended runtime product by year end and a paralleled 1200 kVA system in early 2005.